Dudley Castle: Elizabethan gatehouse and east watch tower

 In front of the main gate but further down the hill is a gatehouse dating from the Elizabethan era.
 A wall runs to the east of this gate to a round tower, built at the same time, known as the watch tower.

 Cannon

-Two Russian cannon brought back as trophies from the Crimean War are installed in prominent positions on the remains of the two south-facing drum towers.
-The cannon were brought to the castle in June 1857 during one of the Dudley Castle Fêtes.
+Two Russian cannons brought back as trophies from the Crimean War are installed in prominent positions on the remains of the two south-facing drum towers.
+The cannons were brought to the castle in June 1857, during one of the Dudley Castle Fêtes.

 Visitor centre

-The castle visitor centre was opened by Her Majesty Queen Elizabeth II in June 1994, and amongst other exhibits housed a computer generated reconstruction of the castle as it was in 1550, displayed through hardware that demonstrated the first use of the virtual tour concept, prior to its widespread adoption as a Web-based browser utility.
-More details of how Her Majesty became the first Royal to experience a virtual world here.
+The castle visitor centre was opened by Queen Elizabeth II in June 1994, and amongst other exhibits housed a computer-generated reconstruction of the castle as it was in 1550, displayed through hardware that demonstrated an early use of the virtual tour concept.

+Claims of haunting

+Dudley Castle has the distinction of being haunted.
+Dudley is believed to be the most haunted Castle in all of England.
+One of the most frequently sighted supernatural presences at the site is the Grey Lady, believed to be the spirit of Dorothy Beaumont, a woman who died in the Castle, along with her baby, shortly after childbirth.
+She'd requested to be buried next to her daughter and for her husband to attend the funeral, but neither happened and so it's thought she now wanders the Castle and its grounds.

+The ghost of Dorothy can often be seen near the Castle keep and in the pub that was named after her on the Castle grounds, the Grey Lady Tavern.
+Since opening, there have been many reports here, mostly of unexplained sounds, alarms going off in the middle of the night without explanation, and extreme drops in temperature that are often accompanied by a strange blue mist that floats through the bar.

+Currently, it is believed that the most haunted place in the Castle is its underground chapel, where there is an ancient stone coffin which is believed to have contained the body of John Somery, one of the lords of the Castle.
+Many people reported seeing what are believed to be Somery's legs next to the coffin.